our suppliers and service providers who are natural persons (such as self-employed persons);

 any other visitors of one of our facilities.

-For the purpose of this Privacy Notice, “Novartis” refers to the Novartis UK entity processing your personal data, for example Novartis Pharmaceuticals UK Limited, Sandoz Limited, Alcon Eye Care UK Limited, and Novartis Grimsby Limited, which are all registered at 200 Frimley Business Park, Frimley, Camberley, Surrey, GU16 7SR.
+For the purpose of this Privacy Notice, “Novartis” refers to the Novartis UK entity processing your personal data, for example Novartis Pharmaceuticals UK Limited or Novartis Grimsby Limited, which are registered at The WestWorks Building, White City Place, 195 Wood Lane, London, W12 7FQ.

 The relevant Novartis UK entity is responsible for the processing of your personal data as it decides why and how it is processing, thereby acting as the “controller”.
 In this Privacy Notice, “we” or “us” refers to the relevant Novartis UK entity.

-your general and identification information (e.g. name, first name, last name, gender, date and place of birth, nationality, ID card or passport numbers, email and/or postal address, fixed and/or mobile phone number and car registration number);
+(i) your general and identification information (e.g. name, first name, last name, gender, email and/or postal address, fixed and/or mobile phone number and car registration number);

-your electronic identification data where required for the purpose of the delivery of products or services to our company (e.g. login, access right, passwords, badge number, IP address, online identifiers/cookies, logs, access and connection times, image recording or sound such as badge pictures, CCTV or voice recordings).
+(iv) your electronic identification data where required for the purpose of delivering products or services to our company (e.g. login, passwords, badge number and picture, IP address, online identifiers/cookies, logs, access and connection times, CCTV footage);

 If you intend to provide us with personal data about other individuals (e.g. your colleagues), you must provide a copy of this Privacy Notice to the relevant individuals, directly or through your employer.